 8. Hoka One One Speedgoat 2

-Speedgoat 2 is designed to handle any surface, including extremely rough terrains.
-Its inspiration is athlete Karl Meltzer, whose nickname is Speedgoat.
-The shoe has many upgrades over the original Hoka One One Speedgoat, all to improve the rugged abilities of the shoe.
+The Speedgoat 2 is designed to handle any surface, including extremely rough terrain.
+Named after legendary ultra-marathoner Karl Meltzer (whose nickname is Speedgoat), the shoe saw many upgrades over the original model, all to the betterment of the rugged qualities of the shoe.

 With an overall weight of 9.8 oz, the Speedgoat 2 is lightweight for all of its durability.
-It features an oversize EVA midsole for lightweight cushioning and a wide platform for a stable base on rugged terrain.
-Its lugs measure 5mm and are designed for grip on technical trails.
+It features an oversize EVA midsole for lightweight cushioning, and a wide platform for a stable base on rugged terrain.
+Its 5mm lugs provide great grip on technical trails.

 - Speedgoat’s traction features receive very high ratings.

-- The lightweight design balances against the rugged features.
+- Lightweight design balances against the rugged features.

 - Some runners report that the shoe runs narrow.